-Our capital expenditures in the second quarter and first half of 2006 were \$69.4 million and \$124.5 million, respectively, primarily to expand manufacturing capabilities and capacities in lower-cost geographies such as China, Czech Republic, Mexico, Romania and Thailand.
-Significant capital requirements were required to support new programs.
+Our capital expenditures in the third quarter and first nine months of 2006 were \$37.4 million and \$161.9 million, respectively, primarily to expand manufacturing capabilities and capacities in lower-cost geographies such as China, Czech Republic, Mexico, Romania and Thailand.
+Capital expenditures in the third quarter and first nine months of 2005 were \$42.5 million and \$111.8 million, respectively.
+Significant capital spending has been required to support growth in lower-cost geographies and new programs.

 In the first quarter of 2006, we spent \$19.1 million in cash for acquisitions.
-In the second quarter of 2006, we sold our plastics business and received net cash of \$18.5 million.
+In the second quarter of 2006, we sold our plastics business and received net proceeds of \$18.5 million.
+In the third quarter of 2006, we had a net cash outflow of \$20.2 million relating to the sale of one of our European facilities.